Striikerr/EARS/README.md

 # EARS
 Easy Album Rating System

-This ia program I created and have been slowly refining and making easier to use and navigate.
+This is a program I created and have been slowly refining and making easier to use and navigate.

 DISCLAIMER:
 I AM NOT A PROFESSIONAL PROGRAMMER